occivink/mpv-scripts/README.md

 Seek to an absolute position in the current video.

-Toggle with `ctrl+t`.
-Move the current cursor position with `left`, `right`.
+Toggle with whatever binding you chose.
+Move the current cursor position with `<-`, `->`.
 Change the number currently selected with the number keys (duh).
 Press `enter` to seek to the entered position.

-I may add history in the future.

 # filters.lua